 Archaeology, University of Nottingham

 My PhD research explores residential mobility and settlement from the Middle Neolithic (c.
 3000 BC) to the Middle Bronze Age (c.
 1500 BC), focusing on Lincolnshire and the Fens in particular.
-It seeks to establish whether there was a change in the mobility of people and their domesticated animals and if so, whether this relates to the lack of evidence for permanent settlement during the Middle and Late Neolithic (Whittle 1997) and the establishment of small farming settlements by the time of the Middle Bronze Age (Brück 1999).
+It seeks to establish whether there was a change in the mobility of people and their domesticated animals and if so, whether this relates to the lack of evidence for permanent settlement during the Middle and Late Neolithic (Whittle 1997) and/or the establishment of small farming settlements by the time of the Middle Bronze Age (Brück 1999).
 Taking a posthumanist, non-anthropocentric viewpoint will allow a review of the relations and interactions between human and non-human animals and emphasise the importance of the latter in co-constituting mobility and movement in Neolithic and Bronze Age communities (Braidotti 2013; Harris 2013).